La La Land illustration by Thomas Danthony.

 Best film.
 The new comer in my preferences is Hell or High Water.
 It just might be my very favourite of 2016.
 It is definitely my pick from the nominees.
 An indie film, a modern western, a very actual one with a great sense of place.
 Its daring spirit, its accurate reflection of the bleak American times and the rough-around-the-edges antiheroes remind me of the New Hollywood of the ’70s, which gave the world some of the greatest and most original American movies since the late 1940s.
 A solid cast, made of actors, not stars, who do what they do best: they tell a story.
 A tale of two brothers robbing banks to pay off a lender before their oil-rich property gets forfeited and the Texas Rangers (Jeff Bridges plays one of them, deservedly nominated for supporting role) on their trail.
 Director David Mackenzie took an excellent script and turned it into an excellent movie – the screenwriter is Taylor Sheridan, the one who also wrote Sicario, the highly underrated movie of 2015 and my very own favourite of that year.

 Manchester by the Sea is a very good film, a heavy drama about loss and grief.
 The problem is that I don’t handle that well.
 I am just being honest here.
 I simply look for something else when watching a movie, and if you have been reading this blog for a while, you know I don’t take films lightly.
-Moonlight is a great film.
+Moonlight is a good film.
 It shows both artistry and emotional power in telling a coming-of-age story of a gay black boy.
 Director Barry Jenkings handles it so beautifully and elegantly.
 The best I can come up with about Mel Gibson’s Hacksaw Ridge is that it is a very American war film and it simply did not tell me much.
 I mean, really, hasn’t this story been told like a million times?
 Mel, you can do so much better.
 After all, you gave us Apocalypto.

 Casey Affleck in Manchester by the Sea